OpenSecuritySummit/oss2018/content/tracks/Threat-Model/_index.md

 ---
 title        : Threat Model
 type         : track
-status       : featured
+owasp-project: no
-categories   : ["Threat Model"] description  : With Working Sessions such as Attack chains as TM technique and Threat Model cheat sheets organizers   :
+description  : Sessions focusing on Threat Modeling tools and techniques to shift security as to the left as possible. organizers   :
+  - Stephen De Vries
+  - Jorge Esperón
+  - Paúl Santapau
 ---

-### Summary

-Work on multiple Threat Modeling topics and improve existing materials.
+This track is focused on Threat Modeling tools and techniques to shift security as to the left as possible.